pelbert/simpleOrderSearch/README.md

 simpleOrderSearch

-I want to assess your ability to create an application and web service.
+I want to assess your ability to create an application and REST API service.
 It truly is the bare minimum of knowledge necessary to be successful in this position.
 I don't want you to spend a lot of time on this.
 You should be able to do this in an hour or so if the job is right for you.

 Order Search